mohsinalimat/Samples-1/ViewControllerDeinit/README.md

 # ViewControllerDeinit

-Logs if UIViewController was deallocated.
+Prints if UIViewController was deallocated.